barturba/ticket-tracker/README.md

 # TicketTracker Readme

-**TicketTracker** is a streamlined IT ticketing system designed to simplify the management of incidents, change requests, and configuration items.
-It provides basic user support and essential features for efficient IT service management.
+**TicketTracker** is a IT ticketing system designed to simplify the management of incidents, change requests, and configuration items.
+It provides basic user support and essential features for IT service management.

 ## Features